Uniforms and insignia of the Red Army (1917–1922): Detached International Cavalry Division (1918–1920)

-The 'Red Hussars' (1918–1921)
+'Red Hussars' (1918–1921)

 Commissar Trotsky and Commander Yegorov review the cavalry troops (1919): The troopers wear hussar uniforms including dolmans.
 The right most walking man wears the uniform of the Kuban Cossack Host.

 Although most cavalry wore fairly unremarkable uniforms, this was not case for the Red Hussars, who scavenged from old Imperial storehouses for their colourful thrift.
 Foremost amongst these units was the Zavolzhskaya Brigade of Red Hussars of the 14th Cavalry Division otherwise known as Vatman's Red Hussars Brigade.
 The Brigade, consisting of three regiments, wore the parade uniforms of both the 1st Sumskoy (Note: Whilst Sumskoy is the name given here, the unit has also been referred to as the Sumy or Sumsky Hussars in some works.) and 3rd Elisavetgradsky Hussar regiments.
 This uniform consisted of a light blue dolman upon which were yellow tunic cords and brass buttons, the shoulder-knots – a tsarist indicator of rank – were removed; red chakchiry breeches with yellow piping down the sides; cavalry jackboots with the hussar rosette in brass on the fronts; peaked caps in light blue with yellow piping on the crown and band – the band's colour itself was scarlet for the 1st Sumskoy regiment and white for the 3rd Elisavetgradsky regiment.
 The peak of these caps was black leather and smaller than those of regular caps, often being worn crumpled in the fashion of the time.
 Instead of dolmans, commanders would wear the more conventional French tunics along with the proper rank insignia.
 Some of the Red Hussars, in lieu of red stars, would wear on their caps a metal badge consisting of a silver horseshoe behind two silver crossed sabres which in itself was superimposed by a gold horse's head.
 Regimental musicians would have worn gold lyres rather than stars as well.
 Some squadrons would also have had lances with two-colour pennants.

 Although Vatman's men are the most well known to wear such uniforms, they were not the only ones.
 The 10th Kuban Cavalry Division's 55th 'Narva' Cavalry Regiment had a uniform which varied from Vatman's Brigade only in having white piping, tunic cords, and metal fittings as well as a yellow cap band which had all originally belonged to the 13th Narvsky Hussar regiment.
 Another unit was the 21st Rifle Division's Independent Cavalry Battalion which wore the orange caps and dolmans, blue cap bands, red breeches, and white piping and cords of the 15th Ukrainian Hussar Regiment – brown busbys with light blue bags and white metal chin-scales would also have been worn.